LinGuinE: Longitudinal Guidance Estimation for Volumetric Tumour Segmentation: Experimental Results

-To demonstrate that LinGuinE can propagate guidance in any temporal direction, we evaluated the distribution of LinGuinE Dice scores when using three different starting scans for each patient: (i) the earliest, (ii) the middle, and (ii) the latest.
+For temporal analyses, we consider datasets with more than three timepoints per patient (Phase-3 and 4DCBCT) with their respective best configuration of LinGuinE based on Dice as in Table \ref{results_table_median}.
+To demonstrate that LinGuinE can propagate guidance in any temporal direction, we evaluated Dice distributions when using three different starting scans for each patient: (i) the earliest, (ii) the midpoint, and (ii) the latest.
 The set of segmentations for this three-way comparison is smaller than in other experiments, as we exclude any scan used as a starting point and any tumour not present in all starting scans for a patient.
-In Phase-3, 47 tumors from 39 scans across 26 patients were available.
-We found no statistically significant difference (Friedmann chi-squared test, $p=0.112$) in Dice regardless of the source time point.
-We conducted the same analysis on 4D-CBCT, across 18 scans from 9 patients.
-Similar results were noted (Friedmann chi-squared test, $p=0.678$).
+In Phase-3, 149 tumour segmentations from 77 scans across 61 patients were used.
+We found no statistically significant difference (three-way Friedmann chi-squared test, $p=0.4$) regardless of the source timepoint.
+Similar results were noted ($p=0.3$) in 4DCBCT, across 20 scans from 10 patients.

+To analyse temporal degradation, we consider Dice distributions for tumours at various timepoints.
+As seen in Figure \ref{fig:time_degradation}, there is minimal correlation between LinGuinE performance and the elapsed time between the baseline (used as the source) and the follow up, indicating robustness over the duration of the entire study compared to other methods, which display a clear downward trend.
+Across all patient studies, we find a mean decline in Dice of 2.591\% and 0.457\% per week in LesionLocator and Hering et al., respectively.
+LinGuinE displays a significantly smaller decline of 0.126\%.
+Moreover, the temporal direction agnosticism of our framework enables radiologists to mitigate this by selecting midpoint scans as the source, reducing the elapsed time between scan pairs as needed.